openstack-archive/sahara/doc/source/overview.rst

 Details
 -------

-The Savanna product communicates with the following OpenStack components:
+The Sahara product communicates with the following OpenStack components:

-* Horizon - provides GUI with ability to use all of Savanna’s features;
+* Horizon - provides GUI with ability to use all of Sahara’s features;
-* Keystone - authenticates users and provides security token that is used to work with the OpenStack, hence limiting user abilities in Savanna to his OpenStack privileges;
+* Keystone - authenticates users and provides security token that is used to work with the OpenStack, hence limiting user abilities in Sahara to his OpenStack privileges;
 * Nova - is used to provision VMs for Hadoop Cluster;
 * Glance - Hadoop VM images are stored there, each image containing an installed OS and Hadoop;
   the pre-installed Hadoop should give us good handicap on node start-up;